as-celegen/upstash_dataset/README.md

 - RedisJsonObjectDataset
 - RedisStringDataset

-Also, one dataset class for vector database has been implemented:
+Additionally, a dataset class for vector databases has been implemented, enabling seamless integration with embedding-based models—a common practice for designing models for downstream tasks such as retrieval, classification, and clustering.

 - VectorDataset